 - Trudie Lang

-Global Research Director at Health Data Research (HDR) Global and Professor of Global Health Research at the University of Oxford and Head of The Global Health Network
+Global Research Director at Health Data Research UK (HDR UK) Global and Professor of Global Health Research at the University of Oxford and Head of The Global Health Network

 - Steve Kern